bajwahassan/hbajwaa.github.io/_posts/2020-07-06-rails_and_javascript_project.markdown

 This project was undoubtedly my favorite in terms of  developing a JS and Rails Project.
 I really enjoyed learning how JavaScript manages frontend.

 To be honest my rails project was more complicated than this, since this is just a single page applications.
-I learned a lot through this project some of the concepts are DOM Manipulation , EventDelegations, variable scope, Hoisting, JSON etc. There are so much to learn about it, but now it makes sense how a modern website works.
+I learned a lot through this project some of the concepts are DOM Manipulation , EventDelegations, variable scope, Hoisting, JSON etc. There is so much to learn about it, but now it makes sense how a modern website works.

 I kept, this project fairly simple, and I think anyone who understands JS syntax will be able to understand this frontend portion of my project.